 If you don’t have heavy cream on hand, no problem!
 You can use whole milk for the entire recipe; it won’t be as creamy but it will still be just as tasty.
 You could also add in a few tablespoons of cream cheese to add a bit of tang to the cream sauce.

-One of the things I really like about this creamed corn recipe is that you can customize the seasoning to your liking.
-I like adding parsley or thyme to enhance the flavors of this dish but feel free to use whatever herbs you like.
+One of the things I really like about this easy creamed corn recipe is that you can customize the seasoning to your liking.
+I like adding parsley, chives or thyme to enhance the flavors of this dish but feel free to use whatever herbs you like.
+Sauteed garlic or shallot would be a great addition.

 Step 1: Prep Corn